apache/james-project/src/site/markdown/server/manage-webadmin.md

  - The `domain` entry represent the quota limit allowed for the user of that domain.
  - The `user` entry represent the quota limit allowed for this specific user.
  - The `computed` entry represent the quota limit applied for this user, resolved from the upper values.
+ - The `occupation` entry represent the occupation of the quota for this user.
+This includes used count and size as well as occupation ratio (used / limit).

 Note that `quota` object can contain a fixed value, an empty value (null) or an unlimited value (-1):